openturns/openturns/python/doc/developer_guide/coding_rules.rst

 Explicit keyword
 ~~~~~~~~~~~~~~~~

-Marking a single argument class constructors with the the *explicit* keyword
+Marking a single argument class constructors with the *explicit* keyword
 allows one to avoid unwanted conversions.

 It is relevant for constructors that have a single-argument, and also for